OpenAMP/openamp-docs/protocol_details/rpmsg.rst

 Inter Process Communications (IPC) through RPMsg Protocol
 =========================================================

 In asymmetric multiprocessor systems, the most common way for different cores to cooperate is to use a shared memory-based communication.
 There are many custom implementations, which means that the considered systems cannot be directly interconnected.
-Therefore, this document’s aim is to offer a standardization of this communication based on existing components (RPMsg, VirtIO).
+Therefore, OpenAMP's aim is to offer a standardization of this communication based on existing components (RPMsg, VirtIO).

 .. toctree::